-Work experience is invaluable if you are considering a career in a sector as competitive, unique and diverse as public service.
-With so many roles and areas to choose from it can help you to identify where your interests lie and pick up transferable skills that will be useful when you come to apply for graduate jobs, whether in public service or not.
+Work experience is invaluable if you're thinking about a career in a sector as competitive, unique and diverse as public service.
+With so many roles and areas to choose from, it can help you to work out where your interests lie and pick up transferable skills that will be useful when you come to apply for graduate jobs, whether in public service or not.

 - Early diversity internship programme – provides first-year students from diverse backgrounds (such as black students, other ethnic minority students, socioeconomically disadvantaged students and students with disabilities) with a one-week placement in a government department.
-Expenses are paid and the scheme involves shadowing a fast streamer.
+Expenses are paid and the scheme involves shadowing a fast streamer..

-- Financial Conduct Authority (FCA): ten-week summer internships open to students from any degree background who are expected to gain a 2.1 or equivalent.
+- The Financial Conduct Authority runs ten-week summer internships open to students from any degree background who are expected to gain a 2.1 or equivalent.

 What will I do during my work experience in the public sector?